Tymlez/guardian-policies/README.md

 ## Scope 3 data

-TYMLEZ supports the inclusion of Scope 3 emissions data, however this is not currently included in the provided schema.
+TYMLEZ supports the inclusion of Scope 3 emissions data, however, this is not currently included in the provided schema.
 We instead integrate with partners to support the inclusion of Scope 3 data as external carbon data which fits the dMRV model more than the usual form-based process.